Skip to content

 })

-// Prevent navigation when form has unsaved changes
+// Prevent navigation with unsaved changes

-unsub2 = beforeNavigate(fn(from, to_path) {
+beforeNavigate(fn(from, to_path) {

 if has_unsaved_changes {